pratty010/Boxes/Try Hack Me/Easy/Anonforce/Write_Up.md

 # Write Up for Try Hack Me box - [AnonForce](https://tryhackme.com/room/bsidesgtanonforce)

 This was an interesting box as someone forgot to remove system dir listing on the FTP.\
-Moreover, also left some interesting secrets file that allowed as sysadmin foothold on the system.
+Moreover, also left some interesting secrets file that allowed us to escalate as sysadmin on the system.

 > Pratyush Prakhar (5#1NC#4N) - 06/16/2023